CyberGWJ/Home-Assistant/Satellite 1/Modular Chamber Enclosure/Version 2/README.md

 The disassembly document show how the enclosure is put together.

 The enclosure-v3.3mf has all the parts needed to print.
 The heat inserts are M3x5x4 and M3x10 screws (socket or button head will work).
-There are 4 of each needed for each enclosure part (top, air chamber, and body)
+There are 4 of each needed for each enclosure part (top, air chamber, and body).

+This is a Work in Progress.